MD-PhD Program in Medicine, the Social Sciences, and Humanities (MeSH)

 Admissions Pathways

-Prospective students may apply to MeSH and the NIA T32 MD-PhD Program in Medicine, the Social Sciences, and AD/ADRD through one of three tracks:
+Prospective students may apply to MeSH through one of two tracks:

-1. MeSH at the Pritzker School of Medicine: Prospective students apply simultaneously to both the Pritzker School of Medicine and one or more PhD program(s) of interest at the University of Chicago.
+MeSH at the Pritzker School of Medicine: Prospective students apply simultaneously to both the Pritzker School of Medicine and one or more PhD program(s) of interest at the University of Chicago.
 Students interested in this track should visit the MeSH page on the Pritzker School of Medicine website for more information on program details, eligibility requirements, and application instructions.
 Students may apply to any social science or humanities PhD program.
-Students are encouraged but not required to express interest in AD/ADRD through the Pritzker secondary application; all applicants will automatically be reviewed and considered for funding through the new NIA T32 program during the review process.

-2. MeSH National Track: Students who have been accepted into any medical school in the country can apply to a PhD program in the social sciences or humanities at the University of Chicago.
+MeSH National Track: Students who have been accepted into any medical school in the country can apply to a PhD program in the social sciences or humanities at the University of Chicago.
 Accepted students may begin their studies at UChicago at any time before their first, second, or third year of medical school.
 Students may apply to any social science or humanities PhD program.
-Students with research interests in AD/ADRD are strongly encouraged to apply.
 Learn more about the National Track and how to apply here.

-MeSH applicants may apply to any PhD program in the Social Sciences Division, Humanities Division, or any of the related professional schools (Business, Public Policy, Social Work).
-Those programs listed below are the most common programs to which MeSH applicants apply; those marked with an * are programs that are eligible for funding through the NIA T32 MD-PhD Program in Medicine, the Social Sciences, and AD/ADRD.
+MeSH applicants may apply to any PhD program in the Social Sciences Division, Arts and Humanities Division, or any of the related professional schools (Business, Public Policy, Social Work).
+Some examples of PhD programs to which MeSH applicants commonly apply include:

 • Anthropology